 Welcome to Yourcounty, home of the Kent website since 1999.
 In the last 15 years we have experienced a great many changes but our philosophy remains the same; we aspire to be fiercely independent, a little quirky and committed to excellence.
 We are a user driven website so your feedback is always welcome.
 Our 2014 review helped shaped the information you now find on these pages, but we see our development as a gradual evolution, we will continue to build our coverage according to your needs.

 Yourcounty publishes local news and business features covering a wide range of subject matter, anything in fact that might be of interest to our audience.
-Recent stories have included: More direct trains to France from Ashford in 2015, exciting developments and record sales at Kings Hill , Law Commission Report into the future of divorce law , the launch of Murston Community Bank, news regarding the merger of two local security firms and more about the Newnham Court Shopping Village Scheme.
-Also watch out for our strange but true and Kent 51 features covering perplexing national news including a possible identification of the Yeti!
+Recent stories have included: New housing development at Kings Hill.
+Pension Reforms, could changes to pension legislation be a catalist for increased divorce rates.
+More direct trains to France from Ashford, Law Commission Report into the future of divorce law, news regarding the merger of two local security firms and more about the Newnham Court Shopping Village Scheme.
+Also watch out for our strange but true and Kent 51 features covering perplexing national news including a pyramid shape found on Ceres!

 We run local What's On pages which follow the idea of suggesting something for everyone.
-The Kent Diary provides information on an eclectic mix of interesting events covering all parts of the county such as the Combined Ops event at Headcorn Aerodrome, Brogdale's Cherry Festival, the Comedy Club Night at the Ashford International Hotel or a Fun 'Day Out with Thomas'™ setting off from Tenterden Station or how about an evening of Folkestone Baroque at St Leonard's Church.
-Our pages also hold a directory of selected tourist attractions as well as pub and restaurant listings.
+The Kent Diary provides information on an eclectic mix of interesting events covering all parts of the county such as the Artisan Cider Festival in Brogdale (Faversham), The Two Gentlemen of Verona in the open air at Whatman Park (Maidstone), internationally acclaimed Oyster Festival, Think Floyd, Die Fledermaus, An Evening of Dirty Dancing, The RAF In Concert, Combined Ops 2015 .
+Our pages also hold a directory of selected tourist attractions, Christmas features and events, as well as pub and restaurant listings.
 The coverage is constantly evolving.

 Yourcounty maintain a wide range of business related features and resources through the publication of local business news, free business listing contained in the business directory where we feature local firms working in areas such as: Personal Finance, Accountancy, Car Dealers, Bakers and Bakeries, Hotels and Guest Houses, Kent Florists , Photographers, Solicitors and much more.
-We provide free value added estate and letting agent information within our Kent property pages.
-We also publish product listings for car insurance, not to mention our free job ad service.
-We're happy to consider press releases relevant to local businesses.
+We provide free value added estate and letting agent information within our Kent property pages (currently under review).
+We must also mention our free job ad service.
+We're happy to consider relevant press releases for publication that features local businesses.

 Kent has been an important centre of food production for thousands of years.
 The Romans valued Kentish (Whitstable Natives) oysters so much that they exported them back to Rome.
 Kent has long been one of the UK's most important centres for soft fruit, hops, apples and pears.
 A county town lent its name to one of the finest flatfish in the world in the Dover Sole.
 A sheep bred on the Southern Marsh is now being reared in many parts of the world.
 And what about those excellent filberts!